 In 1990, there were six integrated iron and steel plants in Italy.
-In 2014, there are only three of the above mentioned plants, one of which lacks sintering facilities and another one is not equipped with a BOF.
-Oxygen steel production represents about 27.5% of the total production and the arc furnace steel the remaining 72.5% (FEDERACCIAI, several years).
+In 2014, there were only three of the above mentioned plants, one of which lacking sintering facilities and another one not equipped with a BOF.
+In 2015 there are only two plants because the plant without sinter production has been closed.
+Oxygen steel production represents about 21.8% of the total production and the arc furnace steel the remaining 78.2% (FEDERACCIAI, several years).

-Currently, long products represent about 43.2% of steel production in Italy, flat products about 45.3% and pipes the remaining 11.5%.
-In 2014 long production has been equal to 11.3 Tg with a decrease of 1.2% over the previous year and still below 32.1% compared to 2008; flat production has been equal to 11.9 Tg with a decrease of 2.1% on the previous year and a decrease of 15.2% compared to 2008 level.
+Currently, long products represent about 45% of steel production in Italy, flat products about 43% and pipes the remaining 12%.
+In 2015 long production has been equal to 11.2 Tg with a decrease of 1% over the previous year and still below 32.8% compared to 2008; flat production has been equal to 10.6 Tg with a decrease of 10.9% on the previous year and a decrease of 24.5% compared to 2008 level.
 Almost the whole flat production derives from one only integrated iron and steel plant, while in steel plants equipped with electric ovens, almost all located in the northern regions, long products are produced (e.g. carbon steel, stainless steels) and seamless pipes (only one plant) (FEDERACCIAI, several years).

-$CO_2$ emissions from steel production refer to carbonates used in basic oxygen furnaces and crude iron, carbonates, coals and electrodes in electric arc furnaces. $CO_2$ emissions from pig iron production refer to carbonates used in sinter and pig iron production. $CO_2$ emissions from iron and steel production due to the fuel consumption in combustion processes are estimated and reported in the energy sector (1A2a) to avoid double counting.
+CO_2 emissions from steel production refer to carbonates used in basic oxygen furnaces and crude iron, carbonates, coals and electrodes in electric arc furnaces.
+CO_2 emissions from pig iron production refer to carbonates used in sinter and pig iron production.
+CO_2 emissions from iron and steel production due to the fuel consumption in combustion processes are estimated and reported in the energy sector (1A2a) to avoid double counting.

-$CH_4$ emissions from steel production refer to blast furnace charging, basic oxygen furnace, electric furnaces and rolling mills. $CH_4$ emissions from coke production are fugitive emissions during solid fuel transformation and have been reported under 1B1b category while $CH_4$ emissions from the combustion of fuels are allocated in the energy sector.
+CH_4 emissions from steel production refer to blast furnace charging, basic oxygen furnace, electric furnaces and rolling mills.
+CH_4 emissions from coke production are fugitive emissions during solid fuel transformation and have been reported under 1B1b category while CH_4 emissions from the combustion of fuels are allocated in the energy sector.